 I'll put a link to the product and you can find out more about it and make the decision whether or not to bring it to a dealership or repair it yourself.
-I think there are a lot of reasons to take a vehicle into the dealership for the Ford cruise recall even if it's inconvenient.
+I think there are a lot of reasons to take a vehicle into the dealership for the Ford cruise recall, even if it's inconvenient.

 The benefits to Ford is an accurate estimate of cars that still require the recall.
-From the owner's point of view if there is cruise control problems or an issue with the master cylinder developing a leak there may be an avenue of recourse if the defects are related to the Ford cruise control recall that was performed.
-With that said it is better to have the vehicle fixed then not.
+From the owner's point of view, if there's cruise control problems or an issue with the master cylinder there may be an avenue of recourse if the defects are related to the Ford cruise control recall performed at a factory trained service department.

 These fires spread to the house and caused massive damage.
-They where eventually traced back to a leaking pressure switch that was mounted on the brake master cylinder.
+They eventually traced the root cause back to a leaking pressure switch mounted on the brake master cylinder.

 dealerships where just disconnecting the switch and tying back the

 harness.
 This would illuminate the possibility of a fire while waiting for ordered parts to come in.
 It also leaves the driver without an option

 they paid for.

 The recall progressed and parts shortages started to become an issue because of the massive amount of vehicles that were involved.

 This would prevent a fire if the switch began to leak at a later date.
 As the parts started to catch up with the recall, dealerships had the choice of replacing the switch and installing the updated fused harness.

 I read a bunch of articles on this recall.
 Several of them stated that this was the largest Ford recall in the history of the company.
 I don't know if it's true but I do know that millions of autos are affected.

 In 2009 another 4.5 million vehicles were added to the recall list.
-Here is a link to a timeline of events and an updated Ford Cruise Control Recall List of included vehicles.
+Here is a link to a timeline of events and an updated Cruise Control Recall List of included vehicles.
 You also might learn a few things by browsing the comments at the bottom of the page.

 in my research I found a page on the Ford motor company website that

-you can physically type you're vehicle identification number into (how
+you can physically type you're vehicle identification number into, how

-Help spread the word about this ongoing Ford cruise control recall.
+Help spread the word about this ongoing cruise control recall.
 Tell a friend about this page using the social buttons or add to your favorites.

 Having cruise control problems?
 Maybe it has nothing to do with the pressure switch mounted in the master cylinder.
 I have seen the steering wheel mounted switch malfunction and cause the cruise not to set.
-Here are some additional parts for Ford cars and electrical service.
+Here are some additional parts for Ford cars and electrical service

 news section.
 You can head back there to see additional articles about

-common problems with several different model vehicles from this page
+common problems with several different models including

 Looking for repair and diagnostic procedures specifically for Fords.
 Here is a page I wrote about online ford repair manuals.

-The next link will take you back to the homepage where you can find out more about what's included on the you fix cars website.Ask a real life Ford Technician for his opinion.
+The next link will take you back to the homepage where you can find out more about what's included on the you fix cars website.